davidjnelson/es6-boilerplate/README.md

 ```

 ### Where can I learn more about the sweet new es6 features that I can use with this tool?
-Simply, the next version of JavaScript that contains some really cool features.
-You might check out some of these:

 - Here are all the es6 features supported by traceur: https://github.com/google/traceur-compiler/wiki/LanguageFeatures
 - Checkout the 'Bonus Round: Promises and Generators' from this article on promises to see how easy new es6 features
 it to work with asynchronous code: http://www.html5rocks.com/en/tutorials/es6/promises